-We have audited the accompanying financial statements of Coromandel Brasil Ltda. ("Company"), which comprise the balance sheet as at 31 December 2019 and the statements of operations, statement of comprehensive income, changes in equity (net capital deficiency) and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Coromandel Brasil Ltda. ("Company"), which comprise the balance sheet as at 31 December 2020 and the statements of operations, statement of comprehensive income, changes in equity (equity deficiency) and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Coromandel Brasil Ltda. as at 31 December 2019, and its financial performance and cash flows for the year then ended, in accordance with accounting practices adopted in Brazil.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Coromandel Brasil Ltda. as at 31 December 2020, and its financial performance and cash flows for the year then ended, in accordance with accounting practices adopted in Brazil.